BLACKBURN ROVERS FOOTBALL & ATHLETIC PLC

 The Ticket Office is responsible for the distribution of both season tickets and match tickets to disabled supporters.

-For away fans the ticket allocation is up to 30 and for most matches these are allocated in the Darwen End with personal assistant tickets if they are required.
+For away fans the ticket allocation is up to 30 for wheelchair users plus ambulant tickets as required.
+For most matches these are allocated in the Bryan Douglas Darwen End Stand with personal assistant tickets if they are required.

 The club employs a dedicated Accessibility and Safeguarding Adults Officer, Christine Peacock, who deals with any disability issues/queries a supporter may have ranging from away travel to access into the stadium on match days as well as policy, training and improvement to facilities and services.

 A mini-com and a loop system are situated in the Ticket Office.
 The loop system is also available in Blackburn End Reception.

 Forms and leaflets are available in accessible formats

 All social and retail facilities at Ewood Park are accessible.

 The club set aside approximately 80 car park spaces for use by disabled fans on match days.